getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 	sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.
 Pellentesque velit orci, laoreet at adipiscing eu, interdum quis nibh.
 Nunc a accumsan purus.

-The settings between the pair of `---` markers is known as the YAML front matter, and it's basically YAML settings for the page.
-In this example we are explicitly setting the title, as well setting the taxonomy to **blog** so we can filter it later.
+The settings between the pair of `---` markers is known as the YAML front matter, and it is comprised of basic YAML settings for the page.

+In this example, we are explicitly setting the title, as well setting the taxonomy to **blog** so we can filter it later.
 The content after the second `---` is the actual content that will be compiled and rendered as HTML on your site.
-This is written in [Markdown][markdown] which will be covered in detail in a future chapter, just know that the `#`, `**`, and `_` markers translate to a **heading1**, **bold**, and **italics** respectively.
+This is written in [Markdown][markdown], which will be covered in detail in a future chapter.
+Just know that the `#`, `**`, and `_` markers translate to a **heading1**, **bold**, and **italics**, respectively.

 In the next section we will continue and dig into the specifics of a page in detail.